ghas-lab-templates/exercises/module-3.md

         artItem.title = sanitizeInput(artItem.title)
     ```

-4. Commit and push the code
+4. Commit and push the code (if using the UI, set the branch name to `sql-injection-fix` and propose the changes).

     <details>
        <summary> Animated Guide  </summary>